 You may have gotten a hint of my strategy in my Guide to DRIPing post last week and today I’ll go over it.
 It’s pretty simple in fact.
 As I started my post, I wanted to indicate that, like many others, I don’t always have thousands of dollars to initiate positions.
 On the other hand, I can usually find $100 to $200 a month on top of my usual RRSP and RESP contributions to invest.
 The small amounts I have is what makes the Transfer Agent strategy possible as you can invest small amounts at no cost – and avoid mutual funds.
 The only downside is that you can’t really pick the purchase price.
 Not having a say in the purchase price is why you need to be very careful on the companies you elect to invest in.

 I have been pretty selective (or at least I’d like to think that I was selective) in the companies I have picked.
-My rule is that is must be a blue chip (with exceptions), and must provide an essential service needed by society on top of being well managed companies.
+My rule is that is must be a blue chip (with exceptions of REITs) and must provide an essential service needed by society on top of being well-managed companies.
 As you can see in my monthly Dividend Income reports, I own the following sectors with the Transfer Agents.

 - Financial – Mostly Canadian Banks to be specific